 Finding Inspiration through Public Engagement

-The ArchaeologistsEngage project publishes two blogs; The House Archaeologist and The Ivory Tower.
-These blogs promote the direct communication of archaeological and heritage activities and research amongst those involved in these field as to the general public.
+The ArchaeologistsEngage project publishes two article streams; The House Archaeologist and The Ivory Tower.
+These promote the direct communication of archaeological and heritage activities and research amongst those involved in these field as well as to the general public.

-It provides a platform to support the communication from archaeologists to the wider audience directly.
-The format of a blog makes the information accessible to anyone with an internet connection.
-On the House Archaeologist, you will find posts from all over the world about archaeological research results, information about interesting sites, articles on aspects of archaeology and heritage, as well as the experiences of professionals working in these sectors.
-The blog aims to be as current as possible, to give the audience an insight into what goes on in archaeology now.
+This page provides a platform to support communication between archaeologists and the wider public audience.
+The format is a series of articles that can be searched by category of content.
+On the House Archaeologist, you will find articles from all over the world about archaeological research results, information about interesting sites, aspects of archaeology and heritage, as well as the experiences of professionals working in these areas.
+The content aims to be as current as possible, to give the audience an insight into 'behind the scenes' archaeology and to 'connect' with people from the past.
 All articles on the House Archaeologist are written by archaeologists or heritage professionals.

-This blog addresses topics that concern the dynamics between audience and professional.
-It was created to inform on and inspire archaeologists to undertake public engagement in their professional capacity.
-The Ivory Tower blog includes content from both within and outside of the profession, to provide a multifaceted view of community engagement.
+This page addresses topics that concern the dynamics between audience and professional.
+It was created to inform and inspire archaeologists to undertake public engagement in their professional capacity.
+The Ivory Tower includes articles from both within and outside of the profession, to provide a multifaceted view of community engagement.

-We encourage a discussion about the dynamics between archaeology and everyone.
-Please consider contributing to our blogs if you would like to share your experience as a professional or a member of the general public.
+We encourage discussion about the dynamics between archaeology and the public.
+Please consider contributing an article to one of our pages if you would like to share your own experience as a professional or a member of the general public.
 The House Archaeologist is written exclusively by archaeologists, but The Ivory Tower is open to anyone who can provide motivational insights to archaeologists and our practice.
 The comment fields are open to everyone, but are moderated prior to publishing.

 Contact us at email@example.com with a short synopsis of what you would like to contribute and a sentence about who you are and where you are from.